Profiling stellar environments of gravitational wave sources: Results

-For binaries in an \textit{elliptical orbit} around an SMBH, the kinematic parameters along our LOS depend on $M_{\rm SMBH}$, semi-major axis ($R$), eccentricity ($e$), and $x \equiv R/r$ where $r$ is distance of the CoM of the binary from the gravitating center, at $t_c$.
-Therefore, together with LOSA, LOSJ, and LOSS, we will need one more derivative of LOSV: LOS crackle (LOSC), to uniquely determine these quantities (see \cite{SM_PSE} for the expressions of kinematic parameters).
+For binaries in an \textit{elliptical orbit} around an SMBH, the kinematic parameters along our LOS depend on $M_{\rm SMBH}$, semi-major axis ($R$), eccentricity ($e$), and $x \equiv R/r$ where $r$ is distance of the CoM of the binary from the gravitating center, at $t_{\rm c} $.

+Therefore, together with LOSA, LOSJ, and LOSS, we will need one more derivative of LOSV: LOS crackle (LOSC), to uniquely determine these quantities (see Appendix~\ref{subsec: app_EO} for the expressions of kinematic parameters).

 Figure \ref{fig: EO_SMBH} shows the relative errors in the measurements of $M_{\rm SMBH}$ (top panel) and $x$ (bottom panel) over a $M_{\rm SMBH} - R$ grid.
 We find the following: